Pain Scale of Fine Line Tattoos: What to Expect

 • Faster healing and shorter sessions

-Most people describe the feeling as a scratchy or warm irritation, rather than deep, intense pain.
+Most people describe the feeling as scratchy or warm irritation, rather than deep, intense pain.

 1 – Low Pain (Gentle and very tolerable)